 When making cocktails though, it's tough to throw in a date, but honey ginger syrup is another story.
 I much prefer using honey than a refined sugar in simple syrup.

-You can use this honey ginger syrup with your favorite warm or cold drink, or simply mix it with a little hot water to help with an upset stomach, cramps, muscle pain or ward off the flu.
+You can use this honey ginger syrup with your favorite warm or cold drink (like my elderberry tea), or simply mix it with a little hot water to help with an upset stomach, cramps, muscle pain or ward off the flu.
 It's a great natural elixir.

 Honey Ginger Syrup

 - 2 cup water